Careers & Education

 Key Takeaways

-• Subjects You’ll See on the SAT: Now the test has only Reading-Writing and Math sections.
+• Subjects You’ll See on the SAT: The test has only two sections: Reading and Writing, which is one combined section, and Math.

 • Reading and Writing Skills Covered: Tests Information and Ideas, Craft and Structure, Expression of Ideas, and Standard English Conventions.